 On a personal note, if you are an adult (50 years and above) or diabetic, minimize your whole egg intake to about 3 per week maximum.
 Although, a study published in 2010 by the Physicians’ Health Study and the Women’s Health Study found no link between egg consumption and type 2 diabetes.
 But always remember, moderation is the key.

 Have you been throwing away egg yolks?
 See the table below to see what you have been missing;

-I want to believe I have successfully established the fact that eating whole eggs (both the egg white and yolk) is healthier than just eating only egg whites which many practice today.
+I want to believe I have successfully established the fact that eating whole eggs (both the egg white and yolk) is healthier than just eating only egg whites which many practices today.
+Have you been eating whole egg?
+Do you experience any health benefits from it?
 What is your say about this?
 Drop us a comment below.

 Also, don’t forget to share, who knows, you might be saving lives.

 AT LAST!
 Natural Herbs that Make You Last 35+ in Bed, Increase Manhood Size and Give Super-duper Strong Erection.
 Read More Here!

 REVEALED!
 What Your Doctor Isn't Telling You About Your High Blood Pressure and Permanent Cure.
 Find Out Here.